needle-mirror/com.unity.xr.arfoundation/Documentation~/architecture/managers.md

 ### Trackable life cycle

-A trackable can be added, updated, and removed.
-A trackable is always added before it is updated or removed.
-A trackable cannot be updated once removed.
+A trackable's life cycle is managed by its tracking subsystem, and has three phases: added, updated, and removed.
+A trackable must first be added, then on subsequent frames it can be updated, removed, or have no changes.
 Each frame, managers query their subsystems to determine whether any changes to their trackables have occurred since the previous frame.
 Each trackable manager has an event to which you can subscribe to be notified of these changes, as shown below:

 | **Trackable Manager** | **Event** |
 | --------------------- | --------- |